Ashfia23/Avocado_Analysis-Price_Prediction/README.md

 # Avocado_Analysis-Price_Prediction
-Sure, here is a GitHub README file for the Avocado Price Prediction project using the link you provided:

-# Avocado Price Prediction

 This project uses Python to predict the average price of avocados in the United States.
 The data used for this project was obtained from Kaggle.

 ## Getting Started